BrendanChing/NeatNotes/README.md

 ### Design

 The design is simple, as I believe a notes app should be, using only black and white, and with no intrusive content on the page.
 Most of the styling is done via bootstrap's built in classes: the navbar is built using .navbar-dark and buttons with .btn-dark.
 The view, create and edit forms use bootstrap's .card class.
-There is no styling on the text, aside from the user's name which is in white.
+There is no styling on the text, aside from the login message which is bold and larger.

 I designed a logo for the site which I placed in the navbar and as a favicon.
 Go to [Features](#logo) for more on the logo.